 Shmelke, famous and celebrated throughout Europe, did not enjoy the attention that went with his reputation.
-He was humble and, thinking himself to be no better than his fellow man, did not want to be treated differently.
-Thus, when R' Shmelke left Selish to accept the rabbinical position in Balkan, in order to avoid the grand reception that he knew the townspeople were preparing for him, he came a day early.
+He was humble and, thinking himself to be no better than his fellow man, did not want to be treated differently. that he knew the townspeople were had behaved!
+As soon as the sermon not deserve decent treatment?"